Support Vector Machine - Finding the Optimal Separating Line

 For example, suppose we need to classify emails as spam or not spam.

-If, upon analyzing the email data, spam and regular emails form distinct groups, SVM looks for the best line (Hyperplane) that separates these two groups.
+If spam and regular emails form clearly distinguishable groups, SVM finds the best line (Hyperplane) that separates them.

 Data | Mail Type | Word Count | Domain Trust |